vis2014/Assignment3/readme.md

 ###3.
 Analysis of the Network Visualization
-+ `The different sizes of the circles show the different amounts of GDP.`the larger the circle is ,the higher the city's GDP is. from the picture we can learn the GDP in eastern region is higher than the other region's.
++ `The different size of the circles shows the different amounts of GDP`, the larger the circle is, the higher the city's GDP is.
+From the picture, we can learn the GDP in eastern region is higher than that in other regions.
 + When the mouse moving over the picture, `the related area will be highlighted by the yellow color.`
 + Besides, we can `click the related area to enlarge this area for details, and click again to return`.